 Essentially, the waters are murky.
 We know that endocannabinol receptors (the ones that bind with THC) have proven important for the neurological development of fetuses in animal studies, and exposure to the cannabinoids in THC can affect those receptors negatively.
 However, animal studies aren’t always a clear match for human studies and there simply isn’t much research on the role of endocannabinol receptors in human development.

-Updated: The most recent research seems to suggest that marijuana is not, in fact, linked to preterm birth or low birth weight.
+That said, the most recent research seems to suggest that marijuana is not, in fact, linked to preterm birth or low birth weight.
 A study from the Washington School of Medicine, published in Obstetrics & Gynecology in September 2016, originally did find a link between marijuana and those problems.
 However, that increased risk went away when they accounted for whether the mothers smoked tobacco as well as marijuana.
-People who smoke pot are more likely to also smoke tobacco, which is clearly linked to preterm birth and low birth rate, so the researchers suggest that earlier studies were not taking tobacco use into account.
+People who smoke weed are more likely to also smoke tobacco, which is clearly linked to preterm birth and low birth rate, so the researchers suggest that earlier studies were not taking tobacco use into account.

 Marijuana and Pregnancy: The Bottom Line

-So, smoking pot while pregnant hasn’t been definitely proven unsafe for you or the baby.
-However, it also hasn’t been proven safe, and some studies do suggest that there may be risks associated with using marijuana during pregnancy.
-At the end of the day, you’ll need to be open with your doctor about whether you currently use marijuana or are considering it during your pregnancy.
+So, smoking weed while pregnant hasn’t been definitely proven unsafe for you or the baby.
+However, marijuana also hasn’t been proven safe, and some studies do suggest that there may be risks associated with using marijuana during pregnancy.
+At the end of the day, you’ll need to be open with your doctor about whether you currently use marijuana or are considering marijuana during your pregnancy.
 You and your doctor can work together to evaluate the risks and decide whether marijuana and pregnancy fit together for you.
 The answer may depend in part on the frequency and purpose of use.
 If you’re looking for treatment for morning sickness or anxiety, for example, there are other FDA-approved treatments that may work for you.